 To reduce the risk of the virus spreading through droplets in the air, implement protocols to protect against your identified risks.
 Different protocols offer different levels of protection.
 Wherever possible, use the protocol that offers the highest level of protection.
 Consider controls from additional levels if the first level isn’t practicable or does not completely control the risk.
 You might likely need to incorporate controls from various levels to address the risk at your workplace.

 - Limit the number of people at the workplace and ensure physical distance whenever possible

 - In order to reduce the number of people at the worksite, we have considered work-from-home arrangements, virtual meetings, rescheduling work tasks, and limiting the number of customers and visitors in the workplace.

 - We have established and posted occupancy limits for common areas such as break rooms, meeting rooms, change rooms, washrooms, and elevators.

 - We have implemented measures to keep workers and others at least 2 metres apart, wherever possible.

 Options include revising work schedules and reorganizing work tasks.

 - Revised work schedule that reduces the number practitioners accepting patients in the clinic at one time.

-- Increased time between patient appointments to reduce the number of people in the clinic at one time.
+- Staggering patient appointments to reduce the number of people in the clinic at one time.

 - Patients instructed not to enter clinic until 5 minutes before the start of their appointment.